wp-plugins/share-this/README.txt

 6. To enable Hovering Bar (floating share buttons), go to the ShareThis Options page and scroll down check the 'Enable Hovering Bar' button.

 == Changelog ==
+7.0.18

+1. Updated Help links in the Welcome Email
+2. Updated Screenshot of the New Updated Multi-Post Widget on Configuration page

 7.0.17

 Added option to Show/Hide Buttons on Post Excerpts.